 - •Rising interest rates.
 Higher rates mean higher costs for transporting goods, so shippers are best served by choosing their best transportation options.

 On-demand trucking has a bright future for freight and transportation management and load matching:

 - •Provides a broad network of real-time carriers.
-This is not the old days of contracting with carriers to lock in capacity months or even years in advance: The capacity just isn’t there.
+This is not the old days when you had to contract with carriers to lock in capacity months or even years in advance for every single one of your lanes.
 On-demand trucking apps and spot markets let shippers connect with thousands of independent “owner-operator” drivers with empty truck space to sell in real-time to cover last minute or unusual loads.

 - •Leverages technology to handle settlements.
 Real-time freight visibility is important, of course, but it’s just as important to ensure driver certification and timely, accurate freight pick-up and delivery and settlement processing.
 Having a transportation management system (TMS) connect directly to the asset (driver) through a platform that provides access to drivers and ensures drivers’ certification and compliance–as well as manages the settlement through an Uber-like payment configuration–can be a great way to simplify and streamline your business.

 - •Focuses on getting shippers normal or “specialized” capacity on a transactional basis.
 Unlike dealing with large, asset-based carriers, the Uberization of freight means shippers can connect with drivers who offer capacity and even specialized freight treatment—like refrigeration–on back-hauls, making it a win-win for shippers and carriers.